 Targeted attackers, rather, have a methodology and a business plan that they're committed to, says Henderson.

 Targeted attackers tend to go after specific high-value sites and steal payment card data.
 (Service providers for travel booking sites have become a popular target for this reaon, according to the report.)
 Attackers then monetize it by selling cardholder data, selling goods purchased with that data, or using money mules to transfer money out of compromised accounts to attacker-owned accounts.
+Other findings

 Trustwave's scanners also found that 98 percent of applications had vulnerabilities.